FOOTBALL SOUTH COAST – “THE UNIFICATION JOURNEY“

 That blueprint included provision for the abolition of the existing incorporated associations (IJFA, IAFA, IWFA and IFA) in favour of the establishment of 4 football councils – Men, Women, Juniors and Futsal under the control of a unified governing body.
 It also provided for the establishment of the company which would be the peak, unified body, and the company formed to effect this purpose was named Football South Coast Limited.
 The blueprint allows for the Board of FSC to have 9 directors – one elected by each Council, and 4 plus a Chair appointed by FNSW.
 There were also three specialist advisors to assist with Finance, FFA/A-League liaison and the IFRA.
 Profiles of all directors & advisors can be found in ‘About Us’ on this site.

 On 1 January 2010 Football South Coast Limited became the peak affiliated body with Football NSW, responsible for the conduct and administration of football in the Illawarra region.
-For the transitional 2010 season, the administration was largely conducted through the existing associations, but by 2011 Football South Coast assumed full control of the administration through the Men’s, Women’s, Juniors and Futsal Councils.
+For the transitional 2010 season, the administration was largely conducted through the existing associations, but by 2011 Football South Coast assumed full control of the administration through the Men’s, Women’s and Juniors Councils.

-Question: What is Unification and why wasit necessary?
+1. What is Unification and why was it necessary?

 Football Unification in the Illawarra was put in motion in August 2007 through a specially convened FNSW approved, Illawarra Zone Football Unification Committee (IZUC) representing all the streams of Football in the Illawarra, including; IFA, IJFA, IAFA, ISRA, IWFA, A-League Group (SCFC Ltd), Futsal, Stingrays and the Wolves.
 The IZUC met monthly from August 2007 to December 2009 to structure and create a new Unified Association as per an agreed Memorandum of Understanding (MoU) for this Region.
 The IZUC developed a blueprint which set out the principles under which the newly unified body will operate.